NikolasNeofytou/modern_lt_spice/README.md

    ```bash
    python webapp/app.py
    ```
 3. Open `http://localhost:5000` in a browser.
 Drag components from the palette onto the canvas, connect their terminals and click **Run Simulation**.
+   Components now use simple SVG symbols to resemble real parts and when dropped a prompt lets you enter their value and unit prefix.
 The netlist textarea will be populated automatically and the waveforms plotted.